Social-Emotional and Behavioral Health and Inclusive Education Ph.D.

 Dissertation Research21

-Students will complete their comprehensive examination by the end of their 3rd year.
-After completion of all core courses, students will select 1-2 papers/assignments from one of the core seminars to scale up for publication for a practice and/or research journal.
-They will submit this paper/these papers as their comprehensive examination submission to a small committee of core faculty members.
+Full-time students complete their comprehensive examination by the end of their third year, and part-time students must complete the comprehensive examination by the end of their sixth year.
+After completion of or in the final semester of core courses, students select 2-3 papers as their written comprehensive examination submission to a small committee of core faculty members.
 Students will also present their papers to their committee at an oral research colloquium.

 • Completion of approved 54 credit program of study prior to pursuing the 21 dissertation credits.